bethanygrimm/exoplanet-discovery/README.md

-<h1>Against the Fall of Web Apps</h1>
+<h1>Exoplanet Discovery</h1>

 <h2>About the App</h2>
 This app uses data from the NASA Exoplanet Archive to return data about specific exoplanets using a local dynamic database.

 <h2>About the Data</h2>
 The data comes from the NASA Exoplanet Archive, and can be accessed <a url="https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS">at this link</a>, with many ways to sort and filter the dataset.
 This app uses the JSON file with the parameter <code>default_flag=1</code>.
 The reason for this is because the database contains duplicate exoplanets with different values.
 For each set of duplicates, only one has the default_flag of 1.
 Thus, this app avoids duplicates and returns default values.<br>
 The data has many headers and is sparsely populated.
 Some key headers include "pl_name" (name of the planet), "hostname" (name of exoplanet's system), and "disc_year" (year planet was discovered).
-As for quantitative data, siginifcant headers include "sy_snum" (number of stars in planet's system0, "sy_pnum" (number of planets in planet's system), pl_orbper (planet's orbital period in days), pl_orbsmax (planet's semi-major axis in au, comparable to orbital radius), pl_masse (planet's mass relative to Earth's mass), and sy_dist (distance to system in parsecs).<br>
+As for quantitative data, siginifcant headers include "sy_snum" (number of stars in planet's system), "sy_pnum" (number of planets in planet's system), pl_orbper (planet's orbital period in days), pl_orbsmax (planet's semi-major axis in au, comparable to orbital radius), pl_masse (planet's mass relative to Earth's mass), and sy_dist (distance to system in parsecs).<br>
 More complete documentation can be found <a url="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html">at this link</a>.<br>
 DOI: 10.26133/NEA12<br>

-<h2>Included Files</h2>
+<h2>Included Files and Directories</h2>
 <ul>
 <li>Dockerfile: used to build the container for this software package</li>
 <li>docker-compose.yml: used to facilitate running the containers</li>
+<li>Makefile: used to facilitate building, running, and removing containers</li>
 <li>requirements.txt: list of dependencies required to run the containers</li>
 <li>src/api.py: contains all the methods and functions needed for the user to retrieve data.
 This script utilizes a Flask server so that all commands can be accessed through URL routes.</li>
 <li>src/worker.py: used to keep track of and fulfill all jobs posted via the API</li>
 <li>src/jobs.py: used to initialize the database where exoplanet data is locally stored and track all user-posted jobs</li>
-<li>data/.gitcanary: empty file used to initialize data directory</li>
-<li>test/test_api.py: unit and integration tests for api.py</li>
+<li>test/test_api.py: integration tests for the api</li>
-<li>test/test_jobs.py: unit tests for jobs.py</li>
-<li>test/test_worker.py: unit tests for worker.py</li>
+<li>data/: directory where data will be stored locally</li>
+<li>.github/workflows/: directory where continuous integration tests are contained</li>
+<li>kubernetes/: directory where Kubernetes deployment scripts are contained</li>
 </ul>

-<h2>Building Container Image</h2>
+<h2>Building and Running Containers</h2>
 Since code is containerized, no installations are required - just a machine that is capable of running Docker containers.
 First, ensure Dockerfile, docker_compose.yml, requirements.txt, and the folders src and data are in the same directory.
 Then, run the command:<br>
-<code>docker build -t [username]/exoplanet_api:1.0 ./</code><br>
-in which [username] is replaced with the user's Docker username.<br>
-The container for the Flask apps has now been built.

-<h2>Running Containers</h2>
-Since there are three containers - the Redis database, the Flask app, and the worker app - that need to be coordinated, docker-compose will facilitate building images of both containers.<br>
-To run the container with docker-compose, first edit the file docker-compose.yml such that all instances of <code>[username]</code> are replaced with your username.
-Additionally, replace <code>"5000:5000"</code>, <code>"5001:5001"</code>, or <code>"6379:6379"</code> with a different port if their respective ports are already occupied.<br>
-Then run the command:<br>
-<code>docker compose up -d</code>
+<code>make all</code><br>
-All three containers are now running in the background.
-You may check the status of the containers by running <code>docker ps</code>.
+The container for the Flask apps has now been built, and any previous running containers have been removed.
+All three containers are now running in the background. you may check the status of the containers by running <code>docker ps</code>.

 <h2>API Query Commands and Sample Output</h2>
 There are multiple routes that may be run on this app.<br>